umarhassan-mitodl/21l.000j-fall-2015/content/pages/assignments/the-great-gatsby.md

 _A few words to get the wheels turning ..._

-In class we discussed the original 1925 [cover art of _The Great Gatsby_ by Francis Cugart](https://americanwritersmuseum.org/stories-behind-classic-book-covers-the-great-gatsby/), focusing on my question: “What are the categories through which you see and read the figure?”
+In class we discussed the original 1925 {{% resource_link "0e3587dd-8ee0-43f9-95a9-0ffc4c00da16" "cover art of _The Great Gatsby_ by Francis Cugart" %}}, focusing on my question: “What are the categories through which you see and read the figure?”
 In an effort to complicate notions of _gender_ representation (specifically femininity), I prodded you to re-think how you read the feminine figure’s eyes, _her_ lips, _her_ mascara, _her_ eyeliner, and _her_ missing nose.
 To extend our reading outside of _gender_, I cued us to think how a nose doesn’t reveal _gender_ but how it might reveal _race_ (or, to challenge us further, _class_).
 You might also consider the tear, the cityscape, and/or why the woman’s eyes reflect nude female figures.

 Drawing a parallel between our reading of the cover art, I prodded you to examine character portraits of Nick Carraway and Tom Buchanan (as a class we read the middle of page 6 and top of page 7 for passages related to Tom).